Getting Started

 • When it's not possible to introduce a native queueing technology

-• When the benefits of introducing a native queueing technology are outweighed by the cost of licensing, training, and ongoing maintenance compared with using an existing SQL Server infrastructure
+• When the benefits of introducing a native queueing technology are outweighed by the cost of licensing, training, and ongoing maintenance compared with using existing SQL Server infrastructure

 RabbitMQ